NicolasFlamel1/MWC-Pay/README.md

 sudo make install
 ```

+If you don't have root access on your server, you can still run this program by running the MWC Pay executable from `"./MWC Pay"` instead of from `"/usr/local/bin/MWC Pay"`.

 The optional argument `FLOONET` can be used when building MWC Pay to compile it for the floonet network.
 For example:
 ```
 make FLOONET=1